01-edu/public/subjects/mobile-dev/chess/README.md

   - A Game board
   - A waiting room
 - Must implement the logic to validate moves and enforce the rules of chess, disallowing illegal moves.
-- Must Ensure that white pieces always play first in each game.
+- Must ensure that white pieces always play first in each game.
 - Must have a multiplayer mode which enables players to challenge and play against other users in real-time matches.
 - Must have the ability for players to invite each other to a game or join a public game.
 - Must have a waiting room where players can wait for opponents and initiate game sessions.